 Resistance Training

 Resistance training is exercise that causes the muscles to contract against an external resistance.
 In other words, an outside force that challenges your muscles.
-This outside force can be anything from your own body weight, to dumbbells, to fitness equipment.
+This outside force can be anything from your own body weight, to dumbbells, to various pieces of Plate-Loaded Workout Equipment.

 Resistance training should be done 2-4 times a week from anywhere between 20-60 minutes.
 Total body format workouts are ideal.
 Total body workouts encompass utilizing all of the muscles of the upper and lower extremities as well as the core.
 Meaning, you would want to try to do as many exercises that encompass several muscle areas simultaneously.
 For example, a squat-curl-press or a pushup-row.
 Within all these exercises, your core is also being utilized.
 Your core is the area of your abdominals and lower back (imagine taking ‘Saran wrap’ around your waist from your bottom rib to your hip – that is your core).
 For further core isolation you could integrate other exercises like a plank, a reverse crunch, or a side plank, along with your total body exercises.